When a lack of psychological safety leads to death

 And what are those indicative of?
 A lack of psychological safety, a critical concept that ensures everyone in a team feels it’s safe to speak up.
 Without it, people subscribe to the prevailing priority of those in charge, and feel reluctant to voice concerns, ask questions, or display their own vulnerabilities.
 Another example is a surgeon amputating the wrong limb because nobody else in the team feels it’s safe to point out the mistake.

 Making psychological safety a priority

-Hopefully the risks in your business aren’t as stark, but there’s not an organization alive today that wouldn’t benefit from making psychological safety a priority to embed.
+Hopefully the risks in your business aren’t as stark, but there’s not an organization alive today that wouldn’t benefit from making psychological safety in the workplace a priority.
 So how do you do that?

 - You’re only as good as you’re inclusive, so emphasize the importance of the individual contribution for the good of the team; encourage and support people to provide feedback and ideas and be flexible in how they might feel most comfortable doing that.
 Teams in which only a small number of people speak up can feel laboured and hostile.

 - Create shared priorities that everyone can buy into.
 While, for example, NASA’s management prioritized outcomes over the engineers’ focus on safety and process, had they both been united behind a safe launch, Challenger wouldn’t have made the headlines.
 Think about your cross-department connections.
 Do any work in silo?
 Does one’s objectives hinder those of another?
 Are they difficult to unite?